openhab/openhab-docs/installation/docker.md

 ::: tip Note
 The device path (`/dev/ttyACM0`) or container name (`openhab`) could be different in your system, command can be modified accordingly.
 :::

+[^multicastrouting]:
+    IP multicast is always available within the local subnet.
+Achieving IP multicast service over a wider area requires multicast routing.
+Many networks, including the Internet, do not support multicast routing.
+Multicast routing functionality is available in enterprise-grade network equipment but is typically not available until configured by a network administrator.